cns-iu/4025C_VR/Object Import/AutoCAD_To_STL.md

 ### Use *polyline (pline)* over template

 Use the *polyline/pline* command to draw a contiuous polyline following the template.
 Click to place control points - AutoCAD's snap settings will guide.
-Keep in mind that some of the larger arc segments will at first be represented by a shorter straight line.
+Keep in mind that some of the larger arc segments will at first be represented by much shorter straight lines.

 ### Verify that closed *pline* can extrude